MA Course

 Application

-Application deadline is 15 February each year.
+Application deadline for others is 31 March each year.

 However, applicants are kindly asked to send the applications at their earliest convenience so that necessary arrangements can be made and applicants can be informed of acceptance in time.